-Impacts for state highways of statewide significance (e.g., SR 99) would occur if the roadway segment in the build alternatives would increase traffic operations to a LOS E or worse condition when the roadway segment would operate at LOS D or better under the No-Build Alternative.
-Impacts may also occur if the build alternative traffic operations reduce the LOS from E to F or if the delay in an LOS F condition is worsened by more than 10 seconds.
+For highways of statewide significance, such as SR 99, impacts would occur if the roadway segment in the build alternatives would increase traffic operations to a LOS E or worse condition when the roadway segment would operate at LOS D or better under the No-Build Alternative.
+Impacts may also occur if the build alternative traffic operations reduce the LOS on highways of statewide significance from E to F or if the delay in an LOS F condition is worsened by more than 10 seconds.